-Brachial plexus injuries can happen in motorcycle injuries, contact sports, automobile accidents, and falls from a great height.
-The brachial plexus can also be injured as a result of tumors, inflammation of the tissues or from thoracic outlet syndrome, where structures pinch off the brachial plexus due to congenital birth defects, such as an extra rib, and poor posture at the workplace.
-Minor injuries may improve spontaneously; severe brachial plexus injuries need to go to surgery.
+Brachial plexus injuries can happen in motorcycle accidents, contact sports, automobile accidents, and falls from a great height.
+The brachial plexus can also be injured due to inflammation of the tissues or from thoracic outlet syndrome.
+Minor injuries may improve spontaneously; severe brachial plexus injuries usually require surgery.

 The symptoms of a brachial plexus injury vary depending on where the injury occurred to the nerve bundle and on how severe the injury was.
 It almost always affects just one arm.

-In milder injuries, such as is seen in contact sports, the brachial plexus gets stretched.
-Athletes feel “stingers” or “burners” as a result of slight injury to the nerve.
+In milder injuries, such as those seen in contact sports, the brachial plexus gets stretched.
+Athletes feel “stingers” or “burners” due to a slight injury to the nerve.
 The main symptoms of a minor injury include: